umeshrathi-developer/SMBC-Timemaster/README.md

    - Save the record

 2. **Comp-Off Request**
+  Ideally it will be created automatically based on submitted timesheet.
+In exceptions cases one can create/update using following steps.
    - Go to CompOffs → Add CompOff
    - Link to the corresponding timesheet
    - Status defaults to "PENDING"